aishoushi/deception/README.md

 # deception_detection
 # Description of the two datasets
 ## 'Court' dataset
 The 'Court' dataset comes from literature[1], which is collected from court trial videos.
 There are 121 videos in total, 60 videos are labeled 'truth' and 61 are labeled 'lie'.
 The video file is in `court_video`, and the video frame image file is in `data/court`.
 In order to ensure the reliability of the results, we conduct 5 experiments for each model and take the average value to obtain the accuracy.
-In each experiment, 118 videos are randomly divided into 99 training set and 19 test set(3 videos with obvious flaws were discarded).
+In each experiment, 118 videos are divided into 99 training set and 19 test set(3 videos with obvious flaws were discarded), <train_list> and <test_list> are in /data .
 ## 'Pandakill' dataset
 We collect and publish a new dataset here called the 'Pandakill' dataset.
 We collected the video of Werewolf Killing game from public media resources, and edited each player's shots to form a video sample, which is available in https://www.iqiyi.com/a_19rrh9xjrl.html.
 There are a total of 200 video samples, and the duration of each video sample is 10-50 seconds.
 There are 15 players in all videos.
 If the player is a good person, it is marked as 'truth'.
 If the player is a werewolf, it is marked as 'lie'.
 In order to ensure the reliability of the results, we conduct 5 experiments for each model and take the average value to obtain the accuracy.
-In each experiment, 160 videos are randomly divided into training set and 40 test set.
-The video frame image file is in `data/pandakill_row`, and the video frame image file is in `data/pandakill` after object detection.
+In each experiment, 160 videos are divided into training set and 40 test set, <train_list> and <test_list> are in /data .The video frame image file is in `data/pandakill_row`, and the video frame image file is in `data/pandakill` after object detection.
 # Source code
 The source code of the Multi-stream-merge model is located in the folder `multi-stream`.